Skip to main content

 Gen. Admission

-Log in to add this program to your wishlist!
+Log in to register for this program or to add it to your wishlist!

 Powered by Zoom

-(Photo: Pennsylvania Horticultural Society / Andrew Buntinge)
+(Photo: Pennsylvania Horticultural Society / Andrew Bunting)

 Follow the 25-year journey of noted plantsman and the Pennsylvania Horticultural Society’s vice president of horticulture, Andrew Bunting, as he transforms his suburban Philadelphia property into a private garden featuring a series of distinctive small spaces, including his newly established gravel garden featured in The New York Times.